swashb0ckler/UShallNotPass_public/README.md

 **Features include**

 * Common commands such as getting, deleting and changing passwords
+* Listing all websites, usernames and encrypted passwords
-* 'BURN EVERYTHING' which deletes every single username and password in your vault.
+* A 'BURN EVERYTHING' command which should be used with caution.